 Identify the notice, revenue ruling, regulation (for example, Regulations section 1.643(a)-8 or Notice 2003-81, 2003-51 I.R.B.
 1 modified and supplemented by Notice 2007-71, 2007-35 I.R.B.
 472), announcement, or other published guidance that identified the transaction as a listed transaction or transaction of interest.
-For listed transactions, identify the guidance as shown in Notice 2004-67, 2004-50 I.R.B.
-967 or later IRS guidance.
+For listed transactions, identify the guidance as shown in Notice 2009-59, 2009-31 I.R.B.
+170 or later IRS guidance.

 Enter the latest of the following dates.
-The date you made a tax statement with regard to the transaction.

-- The date you received or had an expectation that you would receive gross income in excess of the threshold amount (defined on page 1). - The date the transaction was entered into by the taxpayer. - The date the transaction became a listed transaction or transaction of interest.
+- The date you made a tax statement with regard to the transaction. - The date you received or had an expectation that you would receive gross income in excess of the threshold amount (defined earlier). - The date the transaction was entered into by the taxpayer. - The date the transaction became a listed transaction or transaction of interest.

 The latest of these dates is the date you became a material advisor.
-See Date you became a material advisor on page 2.
+See Date you became a material advisor, earlier.